zachbellay/blog/content/projects/_index.md

 +++
 title = "Projects"
-description = "Things worthy of being posted online."
+description = "A showcase of projects in varying phases of completion." sort_by = "date" template = "projects/project.html" page_template = "projects/projects-page.html"
 +++